fal-works/p5js-templates/docs/index.md

 This is a set of GitHub template repositories for **[p5.js](https://p5js.org/)**.
 Helps you write code and create sketches comfortably.

+For usage tutorial, please see the README of each template.
+This site also contains a lot of descriptions and tips that might be useful for you.

+*Note:*
+This site and the templates are not intended for complete beginners (i.e. who have no experience writing code at all) and assume that you know something about the basics of JavaScript and p5.js.
+However you don't have to be an expert at all!

+## Main tools you'll use

 For the code editor, [Visual Studio Code](https://code.visualstudio.com/) (or VS Code in short) is assumed to be used.

 The templates are assisted by several JavaScript development tools: